College Football Bowl Game Odds

-To make it to a college football bowl, teams have to prove themselves over and over during the regular season.
+To make it to a college football bowl game, teams have to prove themselves over and over during the regular season.
 That means that when we get to the post-season slate, we’re treated to the best matchups college football has to offer for the current season.

 For sports bettors, the spread-out nature of bowl season is also real bonus.
-Add in the fact that it wraps itself nicely around the holiday season, and you’ll have lots to look forward to as the calendar gets set to shift.
-On this page we’ll walk you through everything you need to know about betting on College Football bowls in Colorado.
+Add in the fact that it wraps itself nicely around the holiday season, and you’ll have lots of Bowl odds to look forward to as the calendar gets set to shift.
+On this page we’ll walk you through everything you need to know about betting on college football bowl gamess in Colorado.

 See below for live point spreads, moneylines and totals odds on every bowl game from legal CO online sportsbooks.
 Click on any odds to go directly to the sportsbook, claim your bonus and lock in your bet.
 Use the drop-down menu to change your odds board.
 Check the second tab for current futures odds on the National Champion.

 After the college football regular season, the matchups for bowl season are announced, and betting lines for each of the games are released soon thereafter.
 Bowl season includes 40+ games, so there is plenty of action on the field and potential wagering opportunities.

 Here are the biggest games on the menu, which are also known as the New Year’s Six Bowls:

 - Rose Bowl: Affectionately known as “The Granddaddy of Them All,” the Rose Bowl is held annually in Pasadena, California, and has a history that spans over a century.